NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 }
 ```

-While the contents of `inventory-unpacked.json` refer to unpacked files in OCFL object the same as `inventory.json` did before, with additional `archiveInformation` block.
-In that case the new objects can be created with only `inventory.json`, while willfuly ignoring `inventory-unpacked.json`, if it's hard for users to create it.
+In that case the new objects can be created with only `inventory.json`, while willfully ignoring `inventory-unpacked.json`, if it's hard for users to create it.
 That would of course lead to little information about what files exist in OCFL object, and only `sidecar validation` would be possible.
 But that would allow for low effort implementation of this proposal.